 Assurity gathers feedback in sprint reports on design issues, defects, observations, and customer experience.
 The resulting reports are issued to Executives to inform potential design changes or mitigating actions.

 He describes the approach as 'a high level of pragmatic innovation'.
-"It's that simple - but making things simple is always the hardest challenge we have."
+"It's that simple - but making things simple is always our hardest challenge."

 Results